-An ethical and environmental catastrophe, Donald Trump has employed at least 146 administration officials tied to toxic profiteering in his administration including lobbyists, lawyers, and former employees from the chemical industry who worked vigorously to undo Obama-era environmental regulations such as the Chemical Disaster Rule.
+Trump has tasked at least 146 administration officials connected to the chemical industry to target a variety of vital Obama-era environmental regulations including the Chemical Disaster Rule.

-Though fortunately the U.S. Court of Appeals for D.C. ruled that the EPA’s delay of the rule was both illegal and arbitrary forcing the negligent industries to start re-implementing its life-saving protections, Trump’s industry-hacked EPA is still considering a proposal to permanently rescind certain aspects of the rule thereby weakening emergency response coordination and transparency provisions.
+Despite the fact that the U.S. Court of Appeals for D.C. has ruled that the EPA’s delay of the rule was illegal, Trump’s EPA is still considering a proposal to permanently rescind certain aspects of the law which will weaken the nation’s emergency response coordination and transparency provisions.

-According to “Trump’s Chemical Romance,” a new Public Citizen report, in their initial effort to delay and weaken the Chemical Disaster Rule, groups representing chemical and petrochemical corporations, along with allies tied to coal-fired power plants and paper mills formed an alliance called the RMP Coalition, named for the EPA’s “Risk Management Program,” the formal name for the regulation.
+According to “Trump’s Chemical Romance,” a new Public Citizen report, in an initial effort to delay and weaken the Chemical Disaster Rule, groups representing chemical and petrochemical corporations, along with allies tied to coal-fired power plants and paper mills formed an alliance called the RMP Coalition, named for the EPA’s “Risk Management Program,” .